open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

 Azure Bridge
 ^^^^^^^^^^^^

-The Azure Bridge spans OEI and Azure IoT Edge Runtime environments, as such its configuration is a mix of OEI configuration and Azure IoT Edge module configuration properties.
+The Azure Bridge spans Open EII and Azure IoT Edge Runtime environments, as such its configuration is a mix of Open EII configuration and Azure IoT Edge module configuration properties.
 The configuration of the bridge is split between environmental variables specified in your Azure IoT Hub deployment manifest and the module's digital twin.
-Additionally, the digital twin for the Azure Bridge module contains the entire configuration for the OEI services running in your edge environment.
+Additionally, the digital twin for the Azure Bridge module contains the entire configuration for the Open EII services running in your edge environment.

-The configuration of the OEI Message Bus is done in a method similar to that of the other OEI services, such as the Video Analytics service.
+The configuration of the Open EII Message Bus is done in a method similar to that of the other Open EII services, such as the Video Analytics service.
 To provided the configuration for the topics which the bridge should subscribe to, you must set the ``Subscribers`` list in the `modules/AzureBridge/config.json <https://github.com/open-edge-insights/eii-azure-bridge/blob/master/modules/AzureBridge/config.json>`_ file.
 The list is comprised of JSON objects for every subscription you wish the